valvhammer/valvhammer/README.md

 - ⚡ Fun fact: ...
 -->

-- VM-15 my beloved 🚂 (the locomotive)
-- shit java dev who knows some C
-- dumb dumb 😱😱😨
+- trying to figure out C#, C/C++, and OpenGL
-- how to reach me: discord: hmar_
+- how to reach me: hmar_ on discord